petertretorn/SubscriptionManagement/README.md

 string result = response.Content.ReadAsStringAsync().Result;
 ```

-If the client code resides inside an ASP.NET Core application it can be advantageous to use the HttpClientFactory and create a typed HttpClient exposed with custom methods and register it with the DI container.
+If the client code resides inside an ASP.NET Core application it can be advantageous to use the HttpClientFactory and create a typed HttpClient adorned with custom methods and register it with the DI container.